It's the ability to reason that wears so thin

 - Let's Go (1994)

-- ...And Out Come The Wolves (1995)
+- ...And Out Come the Wolves (1995)

 - Life Won't Wait (1998)

-- Rancid (2000) - Not to be confused with the Album from 1993.
+- Rancid (2000) - Not to be confused with the 1993 album.

 - Indestructible (2003)

-- Let The Dominoes Fall (2009)
+- Let the Dominoes Fall (2009)

 Another notable release of theirs is a split album with NOFX in which both bands cover six songs of the other.
 Two versions were released with differently colored album covers.
 A green one in which the NOFX songs are before Rancid's portion and an orange one in which this is reversed.

-- Album Title Drop: ...And Out Come The Wolves has it's title dropped in "Junkie Man".
-Although really they got the title from a poem that appeared in Jim Carroll's The Basketball Diaries, then had Carroll himself recite excerpts of said poem as Spoken Word In Music.
+- Album Title Drop: ...And Out Come the Wolves has its title dropped in "Junkie Man".
+Although really they got the title from a poem that appeared in Jim Carroll's The Basketball Diaries, then had Carroll himself recite excerpts of said poem as Spoken Word in Music.

 - Lyrical Dissonance: "Red Hot Moon" definitely counts.